Are Assisted Living Expenses Tax Deductible?

 Having a loved one who is elderly, disabled, or both can be a challenge to manage.
 One of the best ways to care for them is by looking into assisted living.
 Assisted living is a form of residential care which provides personal care services in a home-like setting.
 It also covers basic needs, such as meals, medications, and housekeeping.

 While many people find that assisted living offers the best care for their loved ones, it can come with a hefty price tag.
 The good news is that it may be eligible for tax deductions in some cases.
-In this article, we'll provide an overview of the tax implications associated with assisted living.
+In this article, we’ll provide an overview of the tax implications associated with assisted living, including how certain expenses in an assisted living community, like medical care and personal assistance, may qualify for deductions under specific conditions outlined by the IRS.

 What are Assisted Living Expenses?